-For the years ende 31, d December
+Decembe

-2012 2011
+2013 2012

 Dividend yield 0% 0%

-Risk free interest rates 0.31 - 0.87% 1.04 - 2.37%
+Risk free interest rates 0.35 - 1.48% 0.31 - 0.87%

-Expected volatility 72 - 81% 67 - 86%
+Expected volatility 63 to 74 % 72 to 81 %

-Expected term (in years) 3.0 - 5.5 3.5 - 5.5
+Expected term (in years) 3.5 to 5.0 3.0 to 5.5

-The weighted average fair value per share for options granted in 2012 and 2011 was \$1.95 and \$3.58, respectively.
-The Company paid a special on-time dividend in 2012.
-However, the Company does not expect to continue to pay dividends in the near future therefore the Company used an expected dividend yield of 0%.
-The risk-free interest rate used in the Black-Scholes option pricing model is based on the implied yield currently available on U.S. Treasury securities with an equivalent term.
-Expected volatility is based on the weighted average historical volatility of the Company's common stock for the most recent five year period.
-The expected term of options represents the period that eMagin's stock-based awards are expected to be outstanding and was determined based on historical experience and vesting schedules of similar awards.
+The weighted average fair value per share for options granted in 2013 and 2012 was \$1.81 and \$1.95, respectively.

+There was no dividend declared and paid in 2013.
+Though the Company paid a special one-time dividend in 2012, the Company does not expect to pay dividends in the near future therefore it used an expected dividend yield of 0%.
+The risk-free interest rate used in the Black-Scholes option pricing model is based on the implied yield at the time of grant available on U.S. Treasury securities with an equivalent term.
+Expected volatility is based on the weighted average historical volatility of the Company's common stock for the equivalent term.
+The expected term of options represents the period that the Company's stock-based awards are expected to be outstanding and was determined based on historical experience and vesting schedules of similar awards.